SharifEhab/LoadingCompany/README.md

 ## Acknowledgments

-We would like to express our gratitude to the following contributors who have made valuable contributions to this project:
+I would like to express my gratitude to the following contributors who have made valuable contributions to this project:

 - Mariam Gamal ([@mariamgamal70](https://github.com/mariamgamal70))
 - Yara Ihab ([@YaraIhab](https://github.com/YaraIhab))